On this page:

 Warning signs of heat exhaustion include:

 If heat exhaustion is untreated, it may progress to heat stroke.
-Seek medical attention immediately if symptoms are severe, or if the victim has heart problems or high blood pressure.
+Seek medical attention immediately if symptoms are severe, or if the person has heart problems or high blood pressure.

-Otherwise, help the victim to cool off, and seek medical attention if symptoms worsen or last longer than 1 hour.
+Otherwise, help the person to cool off, and seek medical attention if symptoms worsen or last longer than one hour.

 Cooling measures that may be effective include the following:

 - Lightweight clothing